shazow/keyxor/README.md

 This can be applied to a symmetric key or the private half of a public-private keypair, depending on the security model you're trying to achieve.

 Keyxor does *not* support M of N secret sharing, like [Shamir's Secret Sharing scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 Keyxor uses a trivial method which only works for M=N. You need _all_ the pieces to get the original key.
+Simple is good, right?

 ## Roadmap